ARMED WITH A CAMERA

 HOW TO APPLY

-- Letter of intent, one page maximum, on how you think you can benefit from the AWC Fellowship
+Letter of intent, one page maximum, on how you think you can benefit as an AWC Fellow

-- Single sample work no longer than five minutes; viewable via online link
+Single sample work no longer than five minutes; viewable online

 ABOUT VISUAL COMMUNICATIONS